Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 You're stuck making decisions and need clarity on next steps

-Your business execution is stalling due to poor alignment
+Your execution is stalling due to poor alignment on priorities

 You have solid trust but need better decision-making frameworks